-EMERGENCY OVERVIEW: Product Description: This product is a brown-colored liquid with a sweet odor.
-Health Hazards: This product is irritating and can cause mild to moderate irritation by all routes of exposure.
+EMERGENCY OVERVIEW: Product Description: This product is a dark brown-colored liquid with a slightly fermented odor.
+Health Hazards: This product is highly corrosive and can cause severe irritation or burns by all routes of exposure.
 Severity of irritation will depend on the concentration and duration of exposure.
 Flammability Hazards: This product is not flammable or combustible.
-If involved in a fire this product may produce toxic gases and irritating compounds (e.g., nitrogen, carbon, calcium and boron oxides, ammonia, chlorides and other organic materials).
+If involved in a fire this product may produce toxic gases and irritating compounds (e.g., nitrogen oxides, carbon oxides, phosphorous oxides, ammonia, chlorides and other organic materials).
 Reactivity Hazards: This product is not normally reactive.
 Contact with some metals may produce flammable hydrogen gas.
 Environmental Hazards: This product is a fertilizer; release of large quantity to the environment may substantially alter the nutrient composition and adversely affect plant and animal life in terrestrial and aquatic environments.
 Emergency Response Considerations: Emergency responders must wear the personal protective equipment suitable for the situation to which they are responding.

-PART II

-What should I do if a hazardous situation occurs?
+PART II What should I do if a hazardous situation occurs?